 Friday, August 5, 2022, is a remarkable day in the history of Bangladesh.
-“Banglar Rock Metal”, an encyclopedia containing six-decades of unachieved Bangladeshi band history, has been well-documented and made public.
-After almost two years of relentless effort of two dedicated souls, a dream of millions of rock-metal fans finally came true, with the cost of many sleepless nights and inhumane mental labour of the Haque-Milu duo.
+“Banglar Rock Metal”, an encyclopaedia containing six decades of unarchived Bangladeshi band history, in a well-documented format has been made public.
+After almost two years of relentless effort by two dedicated souls, a dream of millions of rock-metal fans finally came true, at the cost of many sleepless nights and inhumane mental labour of the Haque-Milu duo.
 In this article find everything you need to know about “Banglar Rock Metal”.

 “I found the photos of my decade-old article roaming on social media during the days of quarantine in 2020.
 Those were shared by ‘Milu Bhai’, from his personal collection.
 And that’s how we met.”

 Journalist Haque Faruk was telling MuSophia his story of meeting writer Milu Aman.

 These two music enthusiasts turned an almost impossible task into reality, as “Banglar Rock Metal” was launched on August 5, through an unveiling ceremony at Baatighar in the capital’s Bishwo Shahitto Kendro.

 Many renowned musicians including Naquib Khan of Renaissance, Labu Rahman of Feedback, Maqsoodul Huq of Maqsood O Dhaka, Hamin Ahmed of Miles, Sheikh Monirul Alam Tipu od Warfaze, Arshad Amin of Rockstrata were present during the ceremony.
 Renowned lyricist Shahid Muhmud Jangi and Bangladesh’s first concert photographer Imtiaz Alam Beg also attended the event.